Reserve the Pavilion

 |-||Team racing is a different type of format where teams of three boats compete team-on-team.
 Typically we will sail in Fireflies, 2 sailors per boat.
 If you are skilled at skippering and crewing in a Firefly then this is a fun format to learn the exciting game of 3 on 3 team racing.
 Organizers will make up teams before leaving the dock so don't hesitate to join if you know the game and don't have a partner.|

-All of the regattas run by MITNA follow the Racing Rules of Sailing set by the International Sailing Federation (ISAF), as amended by the US Sailing Prescriptions set by US Sailing and the class rules of the intercollegiate dinghy class as set by ICSA.
+All of the regattas run by MITNA follow the Racing Rules of Sailing set by World Sailing, as amended by the US Sailing Prescriptions set by US Sailing and the Class Rules of the Intercollegiate Dinghy Class as set by ICSA.